Disney Comics (publishing): Initial collections

 Giant-sized seasonal specials included two issues apiece of Autumn Adventures and Holiday Parade, and one issue apiece of Spring Fever and Summer Fun.
-All of these titles were new to Disney and most were published only by them, with the exception of Spring Fever (revived by Gemstone Publishing in 2007-2008).
+All of these titles were new to Disney and most were published only by them, with the exception of Spring Fever (revived by Gemstone Publishing in 2007–2008).

 Planned expansion

-In this period, plans for expansion were announced.
+In this period, aggressive plans for expansion were announced.
 At one Comic Con panel, slides of a realistic European barbarian strip were previewed as one of many new titles in development.
 One planned imprint, Vista Comics, would showcase superheroes, many to be adapted from Disney films such as Tron and The Scarecrow of Romney Marsh, and was being developed by comic book writer and animated TV story-editor Martin Pasko.
-A second imprint, Touchmark Comics, was actually announced, with former DC Comics editor Art Young at its head.
-Among the scripts Touchmark acquired was Enigma by Peter Milligan and Sebastian O by Grant Morrison.
+A second imprint, Touchmark Comics (named to echo Disney's Touchstone Pictures label for adult-targeted films) was actually announced, with former DC Comics editor Art Young at its head.
+Among the scripts Touchmark acquired were Enigma by Peter Milligan and Sebastian O by Grant Morrison.
+A third imprint, Hollywood Comics, was to be modeled after the newly launched Hollywood Pictures film label and offered a 64-page graphic novel adaptation of Hollywood Pictures' first film, Arachnophobia, as its debut offering.
+An adaptation of the Final Fantasy video game franchise (specifically Final Fantasy II) was also in the works, with Kurt Busiek writing at least two issues.

 Editor-in-Chief Len Wein's Marvel Comics-esque approach to the Disney characters was criticized by many older Disney fans.
 The hiring of Wein has been championed by the comic book creative community as an alternative to the much disliked former Marvel Comics Editor-in-Chief Jim Shooter, who had made a favorable impression when interviewed by Disney management.
 Prior to the launch of the comics division, Disney management proclaimed their intention to quickly become a dominant presence in the comic book market, competing with industry leaders DC and Marvel.